usrshare/snescityeditor/README.md

 * **-I** allows to specify binary flags that can change how the improvement process works.
 To select the flags, add up the numbers listed below:

-  1: draw a minimal coastline from scratch instead of fixing the already existing one.
+  1: draw a coastline from scratch instead of fixing the already existing one.

+  2: draw a thicker coastline (if 1 is used).
+Might result in small islands being shrunken or removed.

 ## Graphical interface